Milesq/nyxt/Readme.md

 so check out [docs](https://clancats.io/hydrahon/master/) and `examples/orm`

-To create model, you need to create file named which is a singular form of the db table.
+To create a model, you need to create a file named which is a singular form of the db table.

 Example model:

 ```php
 <?php
 class Bike extends \Nyxt\Model {